-- A. To train critical and solidary researchers in the educational field in their specific areas of knowledge, consolidating scientific academic communities. - B. To contribute to the community of knowledge through high impact academic production in the areas of education with the use of information and communication technologies. - C. To consolidate lines and groups of research in the educational field through the formulation and application of research projects focused on the planning, design, implementation and evaluation of educational environments through the use of information and communication technologies. - D. To manage academic and scientific production through the creation of knowledge networks with national and foreign institutions.
+- A. Train critical and solidary researchers in the educational field in their specific areas of knowledge, consolidating scientific academic communities. - B. Contribute to the community of knowledge through high impact academic production in the areas of education with the use of information and communication technologies. - C. Consolidate lines and groups of research in the educational field through the formulation and application of research projects focused on the planning, design, implementation, and evaluation of educational environments through the use of information and communication technologies. - D. Manage academic and scientific production through the creation of knowledge networks with national and foreign institutions.